ilcardella/TradingBot/doc/source/system.rst

         def find_trade_signal(self, epic_id):
             # Given an IG epic decide the trade direction
+            # Here is where you want to implement your own code!
             # return TradeDirection.XXX, stop_level, limit_level

         def get_seconds_to_next_spin(self):
             # Return the amount of seconds between each spin of the strategy
-            # Each spin analyse all the markets in the list/watchlist
+            # Each spin analyses all the markets in a list/watchlist

 #.
 Add the implementation for these functions:

    * *read_configuration*: ``config`` is the json object loaded from the ``config.json`` file
    * *find_trade_signal*: it is the core of your custom strategy, here you can use the broker interface to decide if trade the given epic
    * *get_seconds_to_next_spin*: the *find_trade_signal* is called for every epic requested.
 After that TradingBot will wait for the amount of seconds defined in this function

+#. ``Strategy`` parent class provides a ``Broker`` type internal member that
+   can be accessed with ``self.broker``.
+This member is the TradingBot broker interface and provide functions to fetch market data, historic prices and technical indicators.
+See the :ref:`modules` section for more details.

 #.
 Edit the ``StrategyFactory`` module inporting the new strategy and adding
    its name to the ``StrategyNames`` enum.
 Then add it to the *make* function